renandantasp/Kodama/README.md

-# Kodama - A social platform for sharing, discussing and discover games
+# Kodama (WIP) - A social platform for sharing, discussing and discover games

 > Track games you've played, save those you want to play, tell your friends what's good